Find details of your legal responsibility for dealing with invasive plants and how to remove and dispose of them.

 Before you bury invasive plant waste on your property you must contact the Environment Agency to check you are allowed to do this at your location.
 The Environment Agency may want to look at your site and may visit while the works are undertaken.

 Soil and plant material containing Japanese knotweed may need to be buried 5 metres below ground level.
 You should place a barrier membrane on top of the material and fill the hole with clean soil.
 Alternatively, the knotweed code of practice describes how you can bury it less deeply.
-Download the Japanese knotweed code of practice from the Environment Agency website (PDF, 2.06MB).
+Download the Japanese knotweed code of practice.

 Soil containing Himalayan balsam and giant hogweed seeds should be buried at least 1 metre below ground level.

 You must not bury anything other than plant material and soil containing invasive plants that have originated on site.

 You must make sure that deep burial does not interfere with the ground water level.